LeChatP/kapable-clang-sast/README.md

 ## How to build it ?

-I have created a folder in clang-tools-extra folder from clang-llvm repo, and compile using ninja.
+I created a folder in clang-tools-extra folder from clang-llvm repo, and compile using ninja.
 While adding `add_subdirectory(capable)` in parent CMakeLists.txt